platformatic/platformatic/docs/composer/plugin.md

 # Plugin

-If you want to add features to a service, you will need to register a plugin, which will be in the form of a standard [Fastify](https://fastify.io) plugin.

-The config file will specify where the plugin file is located as the example below:
+To extend the functionality of a service in Platformatic, you can register a [plugin](https://fastify.dev/docs/latest/Reference/Plugins/).
+These plugins are standard [Fastify](https://fastify.io) plugins.

+## Plugin Configuration

+Specify the location of your plugin files in the configuration file, as shown in the example below.
+This path is relative to the config file path.

 ```json
 {